rpeden/prefect-docker-compose/README.md

 docker-compose run cli
 ```

 This runs an interactive Bash session in a container that shares a Docker network with the Orion server you just started.
-If you run `ls`, you will see that the container shares the `flows` subdirectory of the repository:
+If you run `ls`, you will see that the container shares the `flows` subdirectory of the repository on the host machine:

 ```
 flow.py